-In this experiment we have set up several stations in the INI "dungeon" (floor D) with the DVS that you can observe and record on a computer over a USB interface.
+In this experiment we have set up several stations in the dungeon with the DVS that you can observe and record on a computer over a USB interface.
 This device is explained on siliconretina.ini.uzh.ch and is shown here:

 Each retina has 128x128 pixels and the spike output addresses are captured by a computer and displayed for you in the jAER software.
 This chip is an Address-Event Representation (AER) chip which means that the output of the camera is a stream of time-stamped address-events, which are active pixel addresses.
 The pixels respond to movement, or more specifically, to temporal contrast.
 Each spike means that the log intensity has changed by a threshold amount T since the last event from that pixel.
-In this way, the chip mimics the optic nerve output of the eye, but instead of using a wire (axon) for each cell, it instead multiplexes the pixel addresses onto a shared digital communication channel (the AER bus).